pgscandeias/doctrine-tutorial/README.md

 Let's get cracking!

-### Create a database
+### Create databases

+We need a MySQL and a MongoDb database running.
 Not going to teach you how to do this.
-I'll just assume the following:
+I'll just assume a mongo instance is running and the following details for MySQL:

 ```
 host: localhost